SCRT-HQ/VaporShell/docs/glossary/Add-VSAppSyncDataSourceElasticsearchConfig.md

----
-layout: glossary
-title: Add-VSAppSyncDataSourceElasticsearchConfig
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSAppSyncDataSourceElasticsearchConfig

 ## SYNOPSIS
-Adds an AWS::AppSync::DataSource.ElasticsearchConfig resource property to the template
+Adds an AWS::AppSync::DataSource.ElasticsearchConfig resource property to the template.
+The ElasticsearchConfig property type specifies the AwsRegion and Endpoints for an Amazon Elasticsearch Service domain in your account for an AWS AppSync data source.

 ## SYNTAX